SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 Source code in this repository is licensed under the MIT License.

-The thesis document, presentation files, images, and academic materials remain under the author's academic ownership.
+The published article, presentation slides, images, and academic materials remain under the author's academic ownership.
+The full undergraduate thesis document is not published directly in this repository.